yjalette/justSayDa/README.md

 Find a working prototype with at https://boiling-fjord-67437.herokuapp.com/ .

 ## Technical
-Link It was built as two separate parts.
+DA was built as two separate parts.

 ### Front End